Our videos on YouTube

 Some of the Main attractions and places to visit on Easter Island are:

 The Rano Raraku volcano, located to the Northeast of Hanga Roa, is considered one of the greatest and most valuable archaeological sites of the island.
-It contains the open quarry that was once used to carve the statues before they were taken to their final position.
-There are over 300 statues in varying states of completion scattered about the quarry which give us an idea of how they were made.
-As to how they were take to the final standing place has been debated ever since they were first discovered.
+It contains the open quarry that was once used to carve the statues out of the rock before they were taken to their final position.
+There are over 300 statues in varying states of completion scattered about the quarry which give us a very good idea of how they were made.
+This quarry is also home to the Tukuturi Moai, also know as the kneeling moai, which strangely was made at another part of the island (Puna Pau) and brought to this site.
+At this same place you can walk up to the Rano Raraku crater lake.

-Other attractions of Easter Island are the main beaches of the island called Anakena and Ovahe.
+Another attraction of Easter Island is the main beach called Anakena.
+It is the only white sand beach on the island (along with the must smaller Ovahe beach) and has the distinction of also having Moai standing nearby.
 There are also many recreational activities available to do on the island such as surfing, diving, horse riding and fishing amongst others.

 Easter Island Statues